deveduar/you-mp3-python/README.md

 If you have suggestions or improvements, feel free to create a pull request or open an issue.

+## Disclaimer

+This script is intended for educational purposes only.
+The author does not condone or encourage the downloading of copyrighted material without permission.
+It is the responsibility of the user to ensure they comply with local laws and the terms of service of YouTube or any other platform they are using the script with.

+The author will not be held liable for any misuse of this tool or for any legal consequences that arise from its use.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+MIT License.
+See the LICENSE file for more details.